 Report Card for HSA Bank as a Spending Vehicle

 HSA Bank subjects its account holders to a lot of fees, but they at least are very transparent with their fee disclosures.
 On their fee schedule they tell you how to avoid each fee.
 We think this is a practice every HSA administrator should follow suit.
-As mentioned earlier, HSA Bank account holders are subject to a long list of fees.
-That said, most fees are avoidable.
+Although HSA Bank account holders are subject to a long list of fees, most of them are avoidable.
 For example, the $2.50 maintenance fee can be avoided by holding $5,000 in the checking account.
 The POS transaction fee can be avoided by pressing "credit" when using the HSA Bank debit card.
 The ATM withdrawal fee can be avoided by using online account transfers and so on.
 Below we have reconstructed HSA Bank's fee schedule to exhibit fees spenders are most likely to encounter.

 Monthly Recurring Fees